hashicorp/terraform-provider-aws/website/docs/r/kinesisanalyticsv2_application.html.markdown

 Manages a Kinesis Analytics v2 Application.
 This resource can be used to manage both Kinesis Data Analytics for SQL applications and Kinesis Data Analytics for Apache Flink applications.

+-> **Note:** Kinesis Data Analytics for SQL applications created using this resource cannot currently be viewed in the AWS Console.
+To manage Kinesis Data Analytics for SQL applications that can also be viewed in the AWS Console, use the [`aws_kinesis_analytics_application`](/docs/providers/aws/r/kinesis_analytics_application.html) resource.

 ## Example Usage

 ### Basic SQL Application